Issamricin/multimodal-translation/src/multimedia_translator/one_to_many/readme.md

-In order to run the one to many flask application, you have to do the following:
+In order to run the one to many api, you have to do the following:

 1- you need to have the libretranslate server live and running:
     - Install libretranslate using pip: pip install libretranslate.